 Tax penalties apply when you don't have health coverage and don't qualify for an exemption.
 The law set the penalties to begin with the 2014 tax year (the taxes due in April 2015), with the penalties to be phased in over three years.

 The exact amount of your penalty, if one applies, depends on how many people in your household were not covered by insurance, how long they were without coverage, and your household income.
-For example, in the first year, 2014, the basic penalty was set at $95 for each uninsured adult and $47.50 for each uninsured child, up to a maximum of $285 for a family or 1 percent of household income, whichever was more.
+For example, in the second year, 2015, the basic penalty was set at $325 for each uninsured adult and $162.50 for each uninsured child, up to a maximum of $975 for a family or 1 percent of household income, whichever was more.

 Penalties are pro-rated based on how many months of the year individuals were without coverage.
 This means if you have qualifying coverage for part of the year, you’ll only pay a penalty for the months you weren’t covered.

 You calculate and pay any penalty when you file your tax return in 2015 and beyond; TurboTax can help calculate what penalty, if any, that you owe.

 The law makes subsidies available for people to buy health coverage through online exchanges if their income is below a certain amount.
 The subsidies come as tax credits, which you can receive in advance.
 "This is great if you need to buy coverage on your own," says Carrie McLean, director of customer care for eHealth, the country's largest private online insurance exchange.

 But McLean warns that subsidies are provided based on a person's estimated income for the year.
 If you receive a subsidy but end up earning more than expected, you may have to repay some or all of the subsidy at tax time.
 If you receive a subsidy, McLean says, you may want to keep an eye on your income and adjust or stop your subsidy if your income rises during the year.
 This can be done through the exchanges.